coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

 Step 9: Start the NGINX Kubernetes Deployment
 ----------------------------------------------

-  * NGINX is used as a proxy to the BigchainDB, Tendermint and MongoDB instances in the node.
-It proxies HTTP/HTTPS requests on the ``node-frontend-port`` to the corresponding OpenResty(if 3scale enabled) or BigchainDB backend, TCP connections on ``mongodb-frontend-port``, ``tm-p2p-port`` and ``tm-pub-key-access`` to MongoDB and Tendermint respectively.
+  * NGINX is used as a proxy to the corechaindb, Tendermint and MongoDB instances in the node.
+It proxies HTTP/HTTPS requests on the ``node-frontend-port`` to the corresponding OpenResty(if 3scale enabled) or corechaindb backend, TCP connections on ``mongodb-frontend-port``, ``tm-p2p-port`` and ``tm-pub-key-access`` to MongoDB and Tendermint respectively.